jwstegemann/fritz2-docs/Repositories.md

     }
 }
 ```

-@TODO improve
-The `restEntity` function needs an `initialId` for determining if an add or update must take place by the `addOrUpdate` function.
+The `restEntity` function needs an `initialId` to distinguish add from update operations when calling `addOrUpdate`: A `POST`request is sent, when the id of the given instance equals `initialID`, otherwise a `PUT` request is used to update the ressource.).

-If the `id` of a `Person` in `Store` is the same like `initialId` then a `POST` request is fired othwise a `PUT` request is used
-with the given id for updating the `Person` resource instead.
-The `syncBy` automatically calls the given `Handler` (here `addOrUpdate`) on each update of your `Store`s data.
+By calling `syncBy` from your init-block the given `Handler` (here `addOrUpdate`) is automatically called on each update of your `Store`s data, to keep your REST-backend in sync with your local ressource.

 ### QueryRepository

-When creating a `QueryRepository`, you can define a type describing the queries which are done by this repository, and a function
-for executing the query defined by a given instance of this query-type.
+When creating a `QueryRepository`, you can define a type describing the queries which are done by this repository.
+You also have to implement a lambda, that defines, how to deal with a concrete instance of this query type:

 ```kotlin
 data class PersonQuery(val namePrefix: String? = null)